jacob-carpenter/carpenter-workshop-infra/README.md

 [] Clean up the values.yaml to extract out commonly changing environment specific concepts to a much cleaner location [] Update to use github actions to apply infra and helm install/upgrade upon infra or helm chart changes [] Validate full infra rebuild prior to main merge
+[] Update the readmes and add arch diagrams